LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for live chat/cobrowse-for-chat.md

 * Your website must adhere to HTML, CSS and JavaScript standards
 * HTML framesets must not be used
 * iFrames must originate from the same domain.
 This relates to Same Origin Policy (SOP)
   * iFrames from different domains cannot be synchronized from the consumer to the agent
   * Not all third-party iFrames, for example Facebook and Google tracking are relevant to the agent, and are therefore not displayed
   * In the situation that the iFrames originate from different subdomains, you can adopt SOP relaxation techniques.
 This requires you to modify both pages and set the document.domain to the same domain
 * Embedded HTML objects and their content, for example an external image in a Canvas element, must originate from the same domain
 * Embedded HTML objects, for example Scalable Vector Graphics (SVG), which have been encoded by the web application, may not be visible to the agent
 * All resources, for example CSS, images and fonts, can be reloaded multiple times without restrictions:
-  * Example 1: Loading resources is not bound to cookie or other session identifiers
+  * Loading resources is not bound to cookie or other session identifiers
-  * Example 2: Loading resources is not bound to “Http Basic Authentication”
+  * Loading resources is not bound to “Http Basic Authentication”
 * Agents and consumers must use a web browser that is listed in the [LivePerson System Requirements](admin-settings-system-requirements.html)
 * CoBrowse is only supported on regular (not private / incognito) windows
 * For the consumer, the session is active only in the browser tab where it was started.
 If the consumer switches to another browser tab with the same (or another) website opened, they will no longer be active in the CoBrowse session
-* The agent and the consumer must be in a chat conversation before the agent can send a CoBrowse invite
-* An agent can conduct no more than one CoBrowse session at a time
 * If the CoBrowse session is not ended by either the consumer or the agent pressing the ‘session end’ button, the agent will not be able send a new CoBrowse invite
 * The consumer must not navigate at the same time as accepting an invite
 * The consumer must not close the browser tab or navigate to an untagged page during a CoBrowse session